liborty/rstats/README.md

 ## Appendix: Recent Releases

 * **Version 1.2.21** - Updated dependency `medians` to v 2.0.2 and made the necessary compatibility changes (see Quantify Functions above).
 Moved all remaining methods to do with 1d medians from here to crate `medians`.
-Removed auxilliary function i64tof64, as it was a trivial mapping of `as f64`.
+Removed auxiliary function i64tof64, as it was a trivial mapping of `as f64`.
 Made `dfdt` smoothed and median based.

 * **Version 1.2.20** - Added `dfdt` to `Stats` trait (approximate weighted time series derivative at the last point).
 Added automatic conversions (with `?`) of any potential errors returned from crates `ran`, `medians` and `times`.
 Now demonstrated in `tests.rs`.